George Foote Foss: Career

 The inside of the bicycle and machine shop owned by George Foote Foss.

 Foss obtained electrical expertise, while apprenticing with Whitney Electrical Instrument Company, where he learned to assemble electrical instruments and wind electrical motors.
 About two years later, he joined the Stanley Electric Company in Pittsfield, Massachusetts, where he furthered his electrical experience.

 At 18, Foss returned to Sherbrooke and opened up his own shop, offering services in machining, blacksmithing, and bicycle repair.
 His first major project was to engineer a 52-volt boat motor which he mounted on top of the rudder with a bicycle chain running to the propeller.
 He designed and built thirty small storage batteries, which were stored under the seat.
 The motor was notably quiet and performed well for him, as he traversed the Magog and St Francis rivers.

 In 1896, Foss traveled to Boston to purchase a turret lathe for his machine shop.
 He saw and rode in his first automobile there.
 It was an electrically driven brougham.
 However, after 30 minutes, the batteries in the car died.
 Upon returning to Sherbrooke, he began to design and build an automobile that would address the problem.
 He started with a chassis made of old bicycle frames.
 The Fossmobile's front mounted engine made maintenance easier and produced considerably less upward vibration felt through the seat.
 Additionally, the gear shifter for the Fossmobile was mounted directly on the tiller-style steering column.
 An innovation that wouldn't be adopted by other manufacturers for another 40 years.

 George Foote Foss in his Fossmobile without the motor.

 Foss never tried to market or mass-produce his automobile.
 Despite this, he turned down an offer from a private investor who was willing to finance the production of his automobile.
 In 1900, Foss met with Henry Ford, who offered him a chance to help build a new company that Ford was trying to establish.
 However, Foss declined Ford's offer, believing that Ford's automobile was inferior to the Fossmobile.
 Shortly after their encounter, Ford went on to establish the Ford Motor Company.

 In 1902, Foss moved to Montreal and became an automobile salesman, securing distribution rights for the Crestmobile, which was manufactured in Cambridge, Massachusetts.
 In this role, he was also able to test-drive various makes and models as they entered the market.
 He eventually had the opportunity to drive a Ford automobile, and remarked that it was indeed a well-made vehicle.

 In 1912, at the age of 37, Foss went back to working as a machinist.
-He opened a machine shop in Montreal and became a key contributor in the manufacturing of parts for World War I. Foss retired in 1932 after a lengthy illness.
-He later purchased a steamship named "Island Queen", which he operated as an excursion boat on Lake Saint-Louis.
+He opened a machine shop in Montreal called George F. Foss Machines and became a key contributor in the manufacturing of parts for World War I. Foss retired in 1932 after a lengthy illness.
+However, in December 1946 he started Chester Lines Ltd, which operated excursion boat tours (Island Queen / M.V.
+Ville-Maire) on Lake Saint-Louis.